nomidi/silverstripe-seo-hero-tool/README.md

 SeoHeroToolDataObject:
   Page:
     Title:
-      - Title
+      - $Title
-      - LastEdited
+      - $LastEdited
     WithoutSpace: false
   TestPage:
     Title:
+      - $Title
+      - " at "
+      - $LastEdited
-      - Title
+      - $MyTest()
-      - LastEdited
+      - $TestObject.Title
     DateFormat: SpecialFormat
     DateFormatting: d/m
     WithoutSpace: true
     SiteConfigTitle: true
     FBType: article
 ```

 All Pages with the Type Page will be displayed in the title in this case with
 the Title and the Date of the last Edit.
 Between both there will be a space.
-All Pages with the Type TestPage will have both fields, but there will be no
-space between the fields.
-The Pages with the Type of TestPage will also have the
-SiteConfigTitle at the end.
-The default Title for those Page Types will just be used if there is no site
-specific BetterTitle given.
+All Pages with the Type TestPage will have the field Title, followed by an "at", followed by the time of the last edit of the page, followed by the return of the function MyTest() and lastly the Title of the has-one connection TestObject.
+There will be no spacing character between each entry.
+The Pages with the Type of TestPage will also have the SiteConfigTitle at the end.

 Options for DateFormat are : Nice24, Year, Nice and SpecialFormat.
 If SpecialFormat is set, then the setting DateFormatting determines how the
 date will be formatted.
 In this example just the day and month of the date will be